philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/README.md

 crun bash dDocentHPC.bash fltrBAM config.5.cssl
 ```

+Once you have edited your sbatch file you can run the filtering step using the same `sbatch dDocentHPC_ODU.sbatch` command that you used before.

 If we have multiple sorted .bam files from the same individual, we can merge those .bam files into a single .bam file using thecommand  `samtools merge`.
 To call genotypes we also need to index this merged file first.
 The sbatch script `mergebams.sbatch` can be used to do both of these things.
-Copy it to your folder and execute.
+Copy it to your folder, make sure you are specifying the proper input files to merge, and execute.

 ```
-cp /home/e1garcia/shotgun_PIRE/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/scripts/mergebams.sbatch
+cp <yourdirectory>/salarias_fasciatus/PSMC/scripts/mergebams.sbatch ./
 sbatch mergebams.sbatch
 ```